reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 }
 ```

-After creating our resources, we will start the Spring Boot with a local profile.
+After creating our resources, we will run our Spring Boot application with the local profile.
 ```
 java -Dspring.profiles.active=local -jar target/customerregistration-1.0.jar
 ```